Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Diseases with similar symptoms:

-Pulmonary insufficiency is a condition characterized by the inability of the pulmonary system to maintain a normal blood gas composition, or it is stabilized due to a strong overstrain of the compensatory mechanisms of the external respiration apparatus.
+Pulmonary failure is a condition characterized by the inability of the pulmonary system to maintain normal blood gas composition, or it is stabilized due to severe overstrain of the compensatory mechanisms of the external respiration apparatus.
 The basis of this pathological process is a violation of gas exchange in the pulmonary system.
-Because of this, the required amount of oxygen does not enter the human body, and the level of carbon dioxide is constantly increasing.
-All this becomes the cause of oxygen starvation of organs.
+Because of this, the required volume of oxygen does not enter the human body, and the level carbon dioxide is constantly increasing.
+All this causes oxygen starvation of organs.

-The reasons for the increase in resistance to blood flow in the arteries:
+Reasons for increased resistance to blood flow in the arteries:

-Compression (external compression) of the bringing vessels (tumor, scar, ligature, foreign body).
-This ischemia is called compression.
+Compression (external pressure) of afferent vessels (tumor, scar, ligature, foreign body).
+This type of ischemia is called compression ischemia.

-Obturation of the bringing vessels - as a result of complete or partial closure from the inside of the lumen of the artery by a thrombus or embolus.
+Obstruction of the afferent vessels - as a result of complete or partial closure of the artery lumen from the inside by a thrombus or embolus.

-Angiospasm of the bringing arteries - as a result of vasoconstriction of vascular smooth muscles.
-Arterial spasm mechanisms: a) extracellular - associated with prolonged circulation of vasoconstrictor substances in the blood.
-These are: catecholamines, serotonin; b) membrane - associated with a violation of the process of repolarization of membranes of smooth muscle cells; c) intracellular - the intracellular transport of calcium ions is disturbed, hence the non-weakening contraction of smooth muscle cells.
+Angiospasm of the afferent arteries is a result of vasoconstriction of vascular smooth muscles.
+Mechanisms of arterial spasm: a) extracellular – associated with long-term circulation of vasoconstrictor substances in the blood.
+These are: catecholamines, serotonin; b) membrane – associated with disruption of the process of repolarization of membranes of smooth muscle cells; c) intracellular - the intracellular transport of calcium ions is disrupted, hence the unrelaxing contraction of smooth muscle cells.

 Microcirculation during ischemia:

-The arterio-venous pressure difference is reduced due to a decrease in the hydrostatic pressure in the arterial part of the bed.
+The arteriovenous pressure difference is reduced due to a decrease in hydrostatic pressure in the arterial part of the bed.

-The resistance to blood flow in the arterial part of the bed is increased due to the obstruction of blood flow in the adducting arteries.
+Resistance to blood flow in the arterial part of the bed is increased due to obstruction of blood flow in the afferent arteries.

-The linear blood flow velocity is reduced due to a decrease in the arteriovenous pressure difference and an increased resistance to blood flow.
+The linear velocity of blood flow is reduced due to a decrease in the arteriovenous pressure difference and increased resistance to blood flow.

-Reduction of the diameter and number of visible arterial vessels due to their narrowing and decreased blood circulation.
+A decrease in the diameter and number of visible arterial vessels due to their narrowing and decreased blood supply.

-Blanching of tissues or organs due to a decrease in blood supply and a decrease in the number of functioning capillaries.
+Pallor of tissues or organs due to decreased blood supply and a decrease in the number of functioning capillaries.

-Reducing the amount of pulsation of the arteries as a result of filling them with blood.
+A decrease in the pulsation of the arteries as a result of their filling with blood.

-Lowering the temperature of the ischemic tissue or organ due to a decrease in the flow of warm arterial blood, further decrease in metabolism.
+A decrease in the temperature of ischemic tissue or an organ is a consequence of a decrease in the influx of warm arterial blood, further reducing metabolism.

-Decrease in lymph formation as a result of a decrease in perfusion pressure in tissue microvessels.
+Decreased lymph formation as a result of decreased perfusion pressure in tissue microvessels.

 A decrease in the volume and turgor of tissues and organs due to insufficient blood and lymph filling.

-Decrease in non-specific functions and processes: local defense reactions, lymph formation, plastic processes.
+Decrease in nonspecific functions and processes: local defensive reactions, lymph formation, plastic processes.

 Development of dystrophic processes, tissue hypotrophy and atrophy.

-The value of the level of tissue and organ functioning, shunting and collateral circulation in the outcome of ischemia.
+The importance of the level of tissue and organ functioning, shunting and collateral circulation in the outcome of ischemia.
 Heart attack as a consequence of ischemia.

 29. Emboli: etiology, classification by type of emboli, consequences.
-Embolism of the large and pulmonary circulation.
+Embolism of the systemic and pulmonary circulation.
 Paradoxical and retrograde embolism.

-Embolism - pathological process, which is caused by various substrates (emboli) circulating in the blood / lymph, which do not occur normally, but are capable of causing acute occlusion with impaired blood supply to the organ / tissue.
+Embolism – pathological process, which is caused by various substrates (emboli) circulating in the blood/lymph, which are not found normally, but can cause acute occlusion with impaired blood supply to the organ/tissue.

-From the venous system of a large circle of blood circulation and the right heart in a small circle.
+From the venous system great circle blood circulation and the right parts of the heart into the pulmonary circle.

 From the portal system to the portal vein